realm/realm-crowdcircle/README.md

 ### Realm Platform

 This application demonstrates features of the [Realm Platform](https://realm.io/products/realm-platform/) and needs to have a working instance of the Realm Object Server version 2 to make data available between instances of the Puzzle app.
 The Realm Platform can be installed via npm as a node application for macOS or Linux.
-For installion instructions please check out the [Developer edition installation instructions](https://realm.io/docs/get-started/installation/developer-edition/).
+For installation instructions please see the [Realm Object Server installation instructions](https://realm.io/docs/get-started/installation/developer-edition/).
+If you already got Node.js installed, it's a one-liner.

 ### Realm Studio
 Another useful tool is [Realm Studio](https://realm.io/products/realm-studio/) which is available for macOS, Linux, Windows and allows developers to inspect and manage Realms.
 Realm Studio is recommended for all developers and can be downloaded from the [Realm web site](https://realm.io/products/realm-studio/).